 Tidy vs. Mysophobic – How to Recognize the Phobia

 Mysophobia is different from being extremely tidy.
-If you haven't taken my anxiety test, make sure you do so now.
 Though orderliness often results from the need to monitor surfaces for possible germs, the real concern of mysophobics is sterilization.
 This is problematic not only because of the time, effort, and money that they spend cleaning but also because highly sterile environments can keep a person from developing immunological resistance to bacteria, making them MORE susceptible to illness.

 The more often a mysophobic person gets sick, the more they believe they have to clean, and so the cycle perpetuates itself.